ctownsen357/Dockerfiles/gluster/README.md

 # gluster

 Documenting a way of creating persistent storage for Docker containers with GlusterFS containers.
 **Note:** This is a quick example.
-Make sure you read up on security, changing the default password, and review to original Dockerfile.
+Make sure you read up on security, changing the default password, and review the original Dockerfile.
 I'll be experimenting with running this out on AWS soon and should be able to tighten it up further.

 ### Get the latest Gluster container:
 [Get the latest container:](https://github.com/gluster/gluster-containers)